addyosmani/AudioMassAI/LEARNINGS.md

 - **Quantitative Memory Profiling:** Measure actual memory usage of `Xenova/distilbart-cnn-6-6` during load and inference
 - **Quality Metrics:** Establish quantitative quality metrics for comparing summarization outputs
 - **Mobile Testing:** Test fallback behavior on actual mobile devices
-- **Alternative Models:** Continue evaluating smaller, higher-quality models as they become available
+- **Alternative Models:** Continue evaluating smaller, higher-quality models with longer context windows as they become available
+- **Context Length Warning:** Implement user-facing warnings when transcripts exceed model context windows (~512 tokens)
+- **Transcript Length Detection:** Add token counting to detect when transcripts may exceed context limits

 ### 7.2 Open Questions

 - Can we improve `Xenova/distilbart-cnn-6-6` quality with better prompt engineering or parameters?
+- What is the optimal token threshold for showing context length warnings?
+- Should we implement transcript truncation as an option for users with very long transcripts?
+- Are there alternative models with longer context windows that could serve as better fallbacks?